yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Map

-Points of Interest on a map (or POIs) are generally divided into three categories:
+Points of Interest on a map (or POIs) are generally divided into the following categories:
 - **Settlement**: A village, town, city.
 - **Landmarks**: A significant geographic signpost.
 - **Hazard**: A naturally occuring scene that should be avoided.